Do you want to disable post oEmbed on your WordPress website?

 For more details, you can see our complete guide to WordPress performance.

 We hope this article helped you disable embeds in WordPress.
-You may also want to see our guide on how to disable directory browsing in WordPress or see our expert pick of the best SEO plugins and tools to help you get more traffic to your website.
+You may also want to see our guide on how to set oEmbed max width in WordPress or see our expert pick of the best SEO (search engine optimization) plugins and tools to help you get more site traffic.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.